MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/localversions-command.md

    `<TeamProjectCollectionUrl>`
    :::column-end:::
    :::column span="3":::
-   The URL of the project collection that contains one or more items for which you want to display the version, for example, `http://myserver:8080/tfs/DefaultCollection`.
+   The URL of the project collection that contains one or more items for which you want to display the version, for example `http://myserver:8080/tfs/DefaultCollection`.
    :::column-end:::
 :::row-end:::